frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 {id: 2, name: "orange"}
 ```

 Note, that for the CSV data source the `id` field is interpreted as a string because CSV supports only one data type i.e. string, and for the JSON data source the `id` field is interpreted as an integer because JSON supports an integer data type and the value was declared as an integer.
+Also, for the Table Schema above a `type` property for each field can be omitted as it is a default field type.

 ### Rich Types